Predictions for Healthcare and Benefits in 2020

 Every year, we spend a few minutes with Alegeus CEO, Steve Auerbach, to understand where the market is moving and what is top-of-mind for him.
-This article discusses the top five trends he expects to shape healthcare and benefits in 2020 and beyond.
+This article discusses his top five healthcare and benefits predictions for 2020 and beyond.

 “Healthcare is one of the most complicated topics for consumers to navigate, but the industry has begun to make a concerted effort to collaborate and remove some of the biggest pain points,” said Steven Auerbach, Alegeus CEO.
-“Introducing disruptive technologies that guide consumers to better care will transform the market, and we look forward to leading the evolution as we head into 2020.”
+“Introducing disruptive technologies that guide consumers to better care will transform the market, and we look forward to seeing these healthcare predictions become reality in 2020.”